Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Frontline Fighting Attack 5** ● **Martial, Weapon**
 > **Melee** weapon (unarmed), one creature
 > **Attack:**  Strength vs Reflex
-> **Hit:**  3dW + Strength modifier damage, and you slide the target 3 squares, knock it prone and daze it until the end of your next turn.
+> **Hit:**  3dW + Strength modifier damage, and you shunt the target 3 squares, knock it prone and daze it until the end of your next turn.
-> **Miss:**  Half damage, and you slide the target 3 squares.
+> **Miss:**  Half damage, and you shunt the target 3 squares.

 > #### Smack-Attack